truehxckid/app-ads.txt-extractor/README.md

 - Processing is done in batches to manage memory usage and improve performance
 - Large app-ads.txt files are truncated in the UI for better display performance

+## Browser Support

+The application is optimized for:
+- Chrome 80+
+- Firefox 75+
+- Safari 13+
+- Edge 80+

+## Troubleshooting

+### Common Issues

+- **Multiple Search Terms Appearing**: If you experience issues with multiple search term inputs appearing when clicking "Add Search Term", please update to the latest version which fixes this issue.

+- **Nginx Configuration**: When setting up Nginx, ensure you use the correct path `/etc/nginx/` (not "ngnix") in your configuration commands.

+- **Search or Extract Not Working**: Make sure to check the console for any errors.
+The application includes debug mode which you can activate by pressing Ctrl+D.

 ## Development

 ### Running in Development Mode